Chief Executive Officer Designee & Chief Operating Officer

 A leader in his community and industry, Sean is a board member for the Go Norse Fund that supports NKU athletics and its student athletes.
 He is a former board president of the Inner City Tennis Project, a non-profit organization that teaches health and life lessons through the sport of tennis in Cincinnati.
 Sean formerly served as a member of the ASAE Membership Development Committee, chaired the Fraternity Executive Association’s Annual Meeting Planning Committee for alumni/engagement programming, and volunteered as a Chapter Advisory Board member for both the Pennsylvania Zeta (Penn) and Ohio Theta (Cincinnati) chapters.
 He is also a graduate of Leadership 21, West Chester and Liberty (OH) Alliance’s development program for regional leaders and the Nonprofit Leadership Institute of Cincinnati’s EXCEL program.

-Sean currently resides in suburban Cincinnati with his wife Michelle, daughter Elise and dog Buddy.
-Sean enjoys staying active, live music, politics, and as an avid Philadelphia and Cincinnati sports fan, he “Trusts the Process” of the 76ers and believes that nobody is the answer to the question: Who Dey think gonna beat dem Bengals?
+Sean currently resides in Oxford with his wife Michelle, daughter Elise and dog Buddy.
+Sean enjoys live music, training for half marathons, and is an avid sports fan, especially when it comes to the “Trusting of the Process” of his hometown 76ers.

 What Makes Phi Delta Theta Great?